Crime Story (2021 film)

 Crime Story (formerly titled The Last Job and Reckoning) is a 2021 American crime drama thriller film written and directed by Adam Lipsius and starring Richard Dreyfuss and Mira Sorvino.
+It was released on August 13, 2021 to negative reviews from critics.

 Synopsis

 A former mob boss Ben Myers (Richard Dreyfuss) embarks on a deadly rampage of revenge after he becomes the target of a home robbery.

 The perpetrators think they have got all the footage from the home cameras but Myers has one hidden which captures the whole robbery.

 Myers then tracks the perps down with the help of some of the contacts he has left.

 However, when his family gets caught in the crossfire, he must finally face the consequences of his dark past.